Fractional Chern Insulators Transition in Non-ideal Flat Bands of Twisted Mono-bilayer Graphene: End Matter

 where $ \hat n_{n,\mathbf{k}}= \sum_{s,\xi}c_{n,\mathbf{k},s,\xi}^\dagger c_{n,\mathbf{k},s,\xi}$ are particle number operator of non-interacting bands $E_{n\mathbf{k}}$,. $\hat\rho_\mathbf{q}=\sum_{\mathbf{k},m,n,\sigma,\xi,\sigma',\xi'} \braket{u_{\mathbf{k+q},m,s,\xi}|u_{\mathbf{k},n,s',\xi'}} c_\mathbf{k+q,m,s,\xi}^\dagger c_\mathbf{k,n,s',\xi'}$ is the density operator, $A$ is the area of sample, $s=\uparrow,\downarrow$ is spin index, and $V(\mathbf{q}) = \frac{e^2}{2 \varepsilon q} \tanh(d_\text{sc} q / 2)$, where $\varepsilon\approx 4\varepsilon_0$ is the dielectric constant of the material, $d_\text{sc}=10~nm$ is considered as the distance towards the gate.
 Here, we consider a model with two spin and two valley flavors, including three active conduction and three valence bands per flavor, along with remote band renormalization effects in average scheme \cite{Kwan2023HF,Yu2024}.
-Within this setup \footnote{For technique details on HF calculation with similar set up, we recommend readers also see \cite{Kwan2023HF}}, the self-consistent HF ground state is found to be spin-valley polarized \cite{SI}.
+Within this setup \footnote{For technique details on HF calculation with similar set up, we recommend readers also see [53]}, the self-consistent HF ground state is found to be spin-valley polarized \cite{SI}.

-In the main text, we utilize ED to compute the many-body ground states through single band projection of Eq. \eqref{eq: InteractionHamitonian}, along with their many body Chern number (MBC) \cite{SI,Okamoto2022}, and employ the PES to identify their topological character.
+In the main text, we utilize ED to compute the many-body ground states by projecting Eq. \eqref{eq: InteractionHamitonian} onto non-interacting $C=2$ conduction band, and we use the PES to identify their topological character.
+We also compute the many-body Chern number (MBC) of the ground-state manifold \cite{SI,Okamoto2022}.
 The PES is obtained by tracing out a subset of particles from the degenerate ground-state manifold and examining the eigenvalue spectrum of the resulting reduced density matrix $\rho_A=\text{Tr}_B\rho$, and $\xi = -2\text{log} \rho_A$ with $\rho=\frac{1}{D}\sum_D\ket{\Omega_D}\bra{\Omega_D}$ is the ground state density matrix.
 When the spectrum is gapped, the number of low-energy states below the gap provides a robust fingerprint of the topological order, as it precisely follows the expected counting rules characteristic of specific topological phases \cite{LiHaldane2008,Bernevig2008Jack,Regnault2015PES}.

 \textit{Phase diagram.---}Importantly, the emergent of FCIs needs specific conditions in tMBG.
 As depicted in Fig. \ref{fig:phasediagram}, we present phase diagrams for both types of FCI phases at $\kappa = 0.5$ and $\kappa = 0.7$, evaluated over varying interaction strength based on dielectric constant $\varepsilon_r$ and perpendicular electric basis $V_\text{pot}$.
 In both cases, stronger interactions and an fine-tune bias $V_\mathrm{pot}\sim50\,\mathrm{meV}$ are required to stabilize the FCI phases.
 Notably, FCI-1 favors a larger range of area of phase diagram.
 While competing phases such as Fermi liquid (FL), charge density wave (CDW), and other gapless states can be distinguished in ED by their energy gaps, structural factors and ground-state degeneracies \cite{SI}.